All Episodes

 And that apparently occurred to about 150 million of you as well.

-Uh I don't need to drop uh a quarter or fifty cents or a dollar in in that that box anymore at Einstein Brothers Bagels.
+I don't need to drop a quarter or 50 cents or a dollar in that box anymore at Einstein Brothers bagels.

 That was obviously unsustainable.

-Well, so now all the newspapers make you pay through the internet, through your uh to get their website.
+Well, so now all the newspapers make you pay through the internet to get their website.

 And all I would say about them is that they have always let me write absolutely anything I wanted.